rubicode/lms/README.md

 ## Quick Start

-open terminal to run server
+open terminal to run server,
 *Please make sure your MongoDB is running*

 ```bash